 What about the search engines?

 Discussions and speculations of whether search engines give preference to country specific domains when a user performs a search query in a given language, selecting a specific country are all over the forums.
 Now throw this new linguistic and cultural domain ingredient into the cauldron and it becomes even more uncertain.
 What will happen, say in Google, when someone searches in Catalan.
 Will the .cat domains receive a special boost?
 They would be more relevant after all, considering that PuntoCat will only assign domains to real members of the Catalan community.
-For companies, or anyone for that matter, knowing that their website might as well not exist if it isn’t readily available on the engines, this is vital information.
+For companies, or anyone for that matter, knowing that their website might as well not exist if it is not readily available on the engines, this is vital information.
 In fact, how the search engines treat this matter, can very well have a strong impact on whether the .cat domain and similar domains to come succeed or fail.
 For now these are only questions.
 The new sTLD was approved only days ago.

-Multilingual Search has contacted a few major and minor search engines.
+We have contacted a few major and minor search engines.
 Perhaps with time, the answers will come out.

-So far, Miguel Acosta, European Business Development Director for Ask Jeeves, gave the following answer: “The truth is that at Ask Jeeves we don’t enter into the debate.
+So far, Miguel Acosta, European Business Development Director for Ask Jeeves, gave the following answer: “The truth is that at Ask Jeeves we do not enter into the debate.
 Our “spider” crawls all websites in Spain, for that reason the results will be indexed (and will appear ordered in function of relevancy independent of language).”

 Latest posts by Marina Zaliznyak (see all)